The coordinate system

 The default values are: CPI = 10, LPI = 6, Font = Courier New, Font size = 12

-You can put objects in the page by using <R> or <C> tags (row and column). <R> and <C> tags accept decimal values.
+Objects are placed in the page using <R> or <C> tags (row and column). <R> and <C> tags accept decimal values.

 Each line feed increases the vertical position by the value of <CPI> tag (default is 1/6").

-With non proportional fonts, all characters have the same size, with proportional fonts, each character has its own size.
-So you can't use spaces to align the characters…
+With non-proportional fonts, all characters are the same size, whereas with proportional fonts, each character has its own size.
+Spaces should not be used to align characters horizontally...

-If you use proportional fonts in a report with columns, be sure to set each column with a <C> tag, otherwise your texts will not be aligned.
+When using proportional fonts in a report with columns, each column must be referenced with a <C> tag, otherwise the text will not be aligned.

 The order of the objects are created defines their Z-Order.